gavinhoward/bc/README.md

 Patches are welcome for translations; use the existing `*.msg` files in `locales/` as a starting point.

-When submitting a translations, you need to run `make catalogs` before committing; this will generate `*.cat` files for all of the translations.

 ## Other Projects

 Other projects based on this bc are: